John XXIII College, Perth: Academic results

 The class of 2015 had a 100% achievement of WACE, 89% of the graduating students were studying an ATAR pathway, the Median ATAR was 90.3 and 75 students achieved an ATAR in the 90s.

 School sports

 John XXIII College offers a wide range of sports.
 Annual sports carnivals include athletics, cross country and swimming.
 John XXIII provide many sporting opportunities including rowing, swimming, rugby, athletics, football, basketball, soccer, cross country, volleyball and netball.
+John XXIII College participates in sporting carnivals such as Northern Associated Schools (NAS) and Associated & Catholic Colleges (ACC).

 Among the school's alumni is Australian swimmer and world record holder Eamon Sullivan.
 In 2008, John XXIII students beat two of Sullivan's school swimming records in the inter-house swimming carnival.

 House system

 As with most Australian schools, John XXIII College utilises a house system through which students participate in inter-house activities and competitions.
 There are six houses at the college: